RyanGarber/FishNet-PV2/README.md

 ## Observer Replicate Bug

 Observers see an object way ahead of where it should be.
 Once it stops, it gets reconciled back into reality.
-It also generally looks bad.
+It also jumps around and looks bad.

 **Instructions:**
 - Click the button